Telenovela: Telenovelas by country

+Arab world

+In the Arab world, musalsal (مسلسل) are a type of serial drama with a similar format to telenovelas; they are often historical dramas focusing on Islamic figures and stories from the Islamic faith, or stories involving social or political issues within a country's culture.

+Musalsalat are traditionally associated with the Islamic holy month of Ramadan; the iftar at sunset (where Muslims are allowed to break their day-long fast) coincides with prime time and family viewing, and broadcasters often extend their prime time hours through the suhur (the pre-dawn meal before the fajr prayer and beginning of fasting) to maximize advertising revenue from this increased audience.
+Broadcasters traditionally premiere new musalsalat during Ramadan, which are usually 30 episodes in length so that they last the duration of the month.
+Pierre Abi-Saab described these dramas as being "closely linked to oral culture, storytelling and spectacles", and the tradition of hakawati (storytellers).

+Most musalsalat originate from countries such as Egypt, Jordan, Kuwait, and Syria (although conflicts such as the Syrian civil war have impacted its output, with many Syrian productions electing to film in countries such as Lebanon instead).
+In Egypt, new musalsal do not usually premiere outside of Ramadan, with reruns airing over the remainder of the year.

 Argentina

 Argentina's telenovelas generally focus on melodramatic twists of traditional middle class life, with touches of comedy.
 Many telenovelas are broadcast by the main television networks, Canal 13 and Telefe.
 Oriented mostly to female viewers in the 1960s, their scope moved to more wide audiencies by the early 1990s, and "youth telenovelas", aimed primarily at teenagers, are produced since then.
 Argentine youth telenovelas have become hits in other countries, where they have been remade or rebroadcast.
 Some well known youth telenovelas include Chiquititas ("Tiny Angels"), Rebelde Way, Floricienta, Muñeca Brava ("Wild Angel"), Violetta and Patito Feo ("Ugly Duckling").

 Bolivia

 In Bolivia, themes of drama, romance, music, natural landscapes, remote situations and adventure are common.
 Some are based on novels, historical and factual events.
 Such melodramas produced in Bolivia include Las Tres Perfectas Solteras, Indira, Tierra Adentro, La Virgen de las 7 calles, Luna de Locos and Tres de Nosotras.
 The country has made over 15 telenovelas so far, and most of the productions take place in Santa Cruz de la Sierra.
 The majority of telenovelas shown on domestic television networks are international productions (imported from Brazil, Colombia, Argentina and Mexico).
 A lot of Bolivian telenovelas are produced by independent producers, since many producers are more dedicated to the country's film industry.